Why It Feels Like Everyone Knows When You’re Stoned

-Let’s pretend you made the bold decision to smoke weed before going to see A Quiet Place, because it’s 4/20 and you thought it would “enhance” the experience and the movie theater snacks.
-Now you’re sitting as still as a corpse in the theater, petrified that you’re going to make noise and get killed by a monster, and convinced that everyone around you knows you’re high out of your mind.
+Let’s pretend you made the bold decision to smoke weed before going to see A Quiet Place, because it’s 4/20 and you thought it would “enhance” the experience and the cinema snacks.
+Now you’re sitting as still as a corpse in the cinema, petrified that you’re going to make noise and get killed by a monster, and convinced that everyone around you knows you’re high out of your mind.

 Is this all in your head, or is everyone actually out to get you because you’re stoned?
 The truth is, this feeling most likely is all in your head, but the fact that you’re stoned definitely has a lot to do with it.

-Note: This post, which was originally published 16th July 2014, has been updated with additional information to best reflect the current research about marijuana.